voxpupuli/puppet-mcollective/README.md

 String: default based on distribution.
 The directory to copy ssl certificates to when configuring activemq middleware with `mcollective::middleware_ssl`.

+#### `activemq_user`
+String: defaults to 'activemq'.
+The name of the user which owns the activemq configuration files.

 ##### `rabbitmq_confdir`

 String: defaults to '/etc/rabbitmq'.
 The directory to copy ssl certificates to when configuring rabbitmq middleware with `mcollective::middleware_ssl`.

+#### `rabbitmq_user`
+String: defaults to 'rabbitmq'.
+The name of the user which owns the rabbitmq configuration files.

 ##### `rabbitmq_vhost`